 - Emotional withdrawal

 - Increased anxiety levels (especially if or when certain staff, residents or visitors are nearby)

 What To Do If You Suspect Nursing Home Abuse

 It is important to act as soon as you believe that someone you love is suffering from abuse.
 Start by monitoring your loved one as closely as you can, documenting the suspected abuse in detail.
-File a report with the Colorado Nursing Home Administrators Board and, if needed, the police.
+File a report with the Colorado Board of Examiners of Nursing Home Administrators and, if needed, the police.
 You should also find a personal injury attorney you can trust to protect you and your loved one’s rights.
 Remember, your loved one might not be the only victim.
 Reporting abuse could save other people from nursing home abuse injuries.

 Contact A Denver Personal Injury Attorney At Tomazin Law Group LLP

 If you have questions about your rights and would like to have a conversation with one of us about how we can help you with your financial recovery, contact our conveniently located Colorado office in Denver and set up an initial consultation.
 Call 303-835-4595 or email our firm for high-quality service across the Denver area, Arapahoe County and elsewhere in Colorado.